marf1234/Covid19StatisticsAPI/README.md

 # Covid19StatisticsAPI
-Program for calculating and displaying various statistics on covid19.
+Program for calculating and displaying various statistics by covid19.